AdobeDocs/asset-compute.en/help/using/api.md

 Any client of the [!DNL Asset Compute Service] HTTP API must follow this high-level flow:

-1. A client is provisioned as [!DNL Adobe Developer Console] project in an IMS organization.
-Each separate client (system or environment) requires its own separate project in order to separate the event data flow.
+1. A client is provisioned as an [!DNL Adobe Developer Console] project in an IMS organization.
+Each separate client (system or environment) requires its own separate project to separate the event data flow.

-1. A client generates an access token for the technical account using the [JWT (Service Account) Authentication](https://www.adobe.io/authentication/auth-methods.html).
+1. A client generates an access token for the technical account using the [JWT (Service Account) Authentication](https://developer.adobe.com/developer-console/docs/guides/).

 1. A client calls [`/register`](#register) only once to retrieve the journal URL.